xa0412/tp/docs/UserGuide.md

 ### 5. Utilize Search function

-- Use the find command to quickly locate contacts based on name or course
+- Use the find command to quickly locate contacts based on name or course.
 - Be precise when entering names and course codes for the best search results.

 ---